nopnop2002/esp-idf-parallel-tft/README.md

  Specifies the resolution of the TFT.
 - CONFIG_OFFSETX
 - CONFIG_OFFSETY
- You can specify the GRAM offset, but I've never seen a TFT with an offset.
+ You can specify the GRAM offset.
+ You must specify Y offset = 32 for OPEN-SMART-ILI9327.
 - CONFIG_INVERSION
  For some TFTs, the BGR may be inverted.
  Specify if the colors are inverted.